kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 The project aims to make large data transfers less painful for the end users of ScienceDMZ and focuses on the following:
    * Users must have a way of packaging their data(ScienceDMZ and DTNs) into a container collection.
    * Users must have access to a portal where they can register their packaged containers and coordinate their data transfers.
-   * Transfers must work in a reasonably fast and reliable manner, with some kind of network checking/monitoring before and during the moving of data.
+   * Transfers must work in a reasonably fast and reliable manner, with timely updates.

 # 2. Users/Personas Of The Project: